 Research

 My research interests lie in two areas of international and comparative political economy.
 First, I am interested in the political economy of globalization.
-My research explores how the global spread of production reshapes politics in emerging economies.
+My research explores how the global spread of production reshapes politics in emerging economies, with an empirical focus on South Asia.
 I am also engaged in several projects related to the political economy of international migration.
 At Texas A&M, I am a Research Fellow in the Mosbacher Institute for Trade, Economics, and Public Policy and a member of the newly created Lab for Economic Development Research (LEDR).

 See below for a list of my publications and works under review and in progress.